davidtchiu/davidtchiu.github.io/teaching/cs475/hwk3.malloc/index.md

     - [sys/types.h](https://pubs.opengroup.org/onlinepubs/009695399/basedefs/sys/types.h.html) for `mode_t`.

 6. Your `ls2` program only needs to list the files in the current working directory.
 That is, you do not have to give it an argument to recursively list files in any arbitrary directory.

+7. Output formatting: The names of directories must be followed with the suffix `/ (directory)`.
+Names of files must be followed by the number of bytes occupied by that file.
+If a file or directory is found within a subdirectory, its name must be indented by four spaces.
+Files and directories in the listing does not needed to sorted in any particular order.

 ##### Sample outputs: